 A lack of sound on your Amazon Fire TV device can prove frustrating.
 It is certainly not practical or enjoyable to watch video playback without any audio.
+You may be wondering why Fire Stick Sound Stopped Working all of the sudden.
 To manage your Amazon Fire TV Stick, we provide troubleshooting steps on how to correct these problems.
-Learn just how to fix audio issues on Amazon Fire TV.
+Learn just how to fix sound problems and audio issues on Amazon Fire TV.

 How Your Amazon Fire TV Works